 We place particular emphasis on the following ‘drivers’ which feed through every theme we teach:

-Outdoor Learning and the Environment: valuing the outdoors as a vehicle to promote learning through the curriculum.
+Outdoor Learning and the Environment: valuing the outdoors as a vehicle to promote learning across the curriculum.

 Spirituality: The awe and wonder of learning and exploring the variety of differences and relationships that exist within and between different religions, values and beliefs.
-There is a strong link to Christian Values and our Church School Status
+There is a strong link to Christian Values and our status as a Church School.

-To find out what your child will be learning in reading, writing and maths Please click on the links below.
-Our schemes have recently been rewritten to address the increased challenges of Curriculum 2014.
+To find out what your child will be learning in reading, writing and Maths, please click on the links below.